 Want to know how?
-Check out today's podcast with Meredith Eisenberg, where she shares her business secrets and one-fits-all approach to involving customers in projects.
+Check out these tips from today's podcast with Meredith Eisenberg, where she shares her business secrets and one-fits-all approach to involving customers in projects.
 The founder of "Tame the Internet Monster," she helps small companies leverage the power of online marketing.
 And one of the main things that make her business a success is the tight, productive relationship established with customers.

 Meredith's ideas make a neat step-by-step guide that will be helpful for a business of any kind: